 The school website is a key public-facing information portal for the school community (both existing and prospective stakeholders) with a key reputational value.
-The Headteacher and Governors have delegated the day-to-day responsibility of updating the content of the website and ensuring compliance with DfE stipulations to [insert staff name or role].
+The Headteacher and Governors have delegated the day-to-day responsibility of updating the content of the website and ensuring compliance with DfE stipulations to School Business Manager K.Holcroft.
 Our Trust provides a website audit document which our school uses to ensure compliance.

-The website is managed and hosted by [eg School Spider, Primarysite]
+The website is managed and hosted by e.schools.

 Where staff submit information for the website, they are asked to remember that schools have the same duty as any person or organisation to respect and uphold copyright law - schools have been fined thousands of pounds for copyright breaches.

 Sources must always be credited, and material only used with permission.
 There are many open-access libraries of public-domain images/sounds etc that can be used.
 Finding something on Google or YouTube does not mean that copyright has been respected.
-If in doubt, check with [insert name/role].
+If in doubt, check with K. Mowbray Head Teacher of Alison Tennant LDST.